 Electronics are on the top of many wish lists this year.
 Safe Electricity shares tips on what to look for so that you can help ensure the electronic gifts you choose will be safe for your loved ones.

-If you are purchasing electronics for a child, that means making sure that batteries, small pieces, and cords do not present safety risks.
+If you are purchasing electronics for a child, make sure that batteries, small pieces, and cords do not present safety risks.
+Be espeically careful that button batteries cannot be easily removed and accidentally swallowed.
 Remember not to purchase electronics that plug into the wall for children under the age of 10.
 Instead, opt for battery-powered products.

 Buying refurbished electronics can cut back on the costs of a new product, however you should always buy used products from brands and manufacturers that you know and trust.
 If the packaging seems tampered with or is already opened, make certain that the product is undamaged and still under warranty.
 Before you purchase electronics that have already been opened, be sure that all safety components are still in place.

 Products that are packaged in boxes that do not display a brand name and do not have a certification mark should be regarded with suspicion.
-Electronics without official markings could be counterfeit products, which are often cheaply made, presenting safety concerns.
+Electronics without official markings could be counterfeit products, which are often cheaply made and present safety concerns.
 Stay away from electrical products that are sold at temporary venues where you will be unable to make returns.